ethankershner/ethankershner.github.io/index.md

 ## About Me

 I am a Data Analyst currently living in Doylestown, Pennsylvania.
-I gained my initial skillset by performing statistical data analysis for Neurophysiology and Behavioral Neuroscience academic projects.
+I gained my initial skillset by performing statistical data analysis for academic projects in the fields of behavioral pharmacology and neurophysiology.
 Since then I have applied analytic techniques to generate key insights and solve problems in business settings.
-Through the joint use of statistical analysis and data analysis software packages I have successfully informed and optimized business decision-making processes.
+Through the joint use of visualization and data analysis software packages I have successfully informed and optimized business decision-making processes.
 Among my values as a data analyst are: clear and accessible visualization and data comprehension, rigorous validation of statistical assumptions used, and the judicious application of regression and forecasting algorithms.

 I graduated from Allegheny College in 2020 with a B.S. in Neuroscience.